krishang118/Screenshot-Taker-with-Delay/README.md

 1. Clone this repository to your local machine.
 2. Open Google Chrome and go to `chrome://extensions/`.
-3. Enable "Developer mode" by toggling the switch in the top right corner.
+3. Enable 'Developer mode' by toggling the switch in the top right corner.
-4. Click the "Load unpacked" button in the top left corner.
+4. Click the 'Load unpacked' button in the top left corner.
 5. Select the directory where you downloaded/cloned the files.

 The extension should now appear in your list of installed extensions and its icon will be visible in the Chrome toolbar.